 In 2001, the Land Trust Alliance, in partnership with the State of New York, developed an initiative to secure annual appropriations from the Environmental Protection Fund (EPF) to strengthen the New York land trust community and dramatically accelerate the pace and quality of private land conservation across the state.
 This initiative blossomed into an innovative public-private initiative known as the New York State Conservation Partnership Program (NYSCPP).
 Through this program, land trusts operating in New York State are eligible to receive competitive matching investments in four categories: Capacity & Excellence Grants, Conservation Catalyst Grants, Transaction Grants, and Professional Development Grants.

-Since its inception, the New York State Conservation Partnership Program has received more than $6 million in EPF appropriations.
-First funded at $250,000 in 2002, state funding for the program was increased to $1 million in 2007-08 budget and then to $1.575 million in the 2008-09 budget.
+Since its inception, the New York State Conservation Partnership Program has received more than $10 million in EPF appropriations.
+First funded at $250,000 in 2002, state funding for the program was increased to $1 million in 2007, to $1.575 million in the 2008, and to $2 million in 2014.
 The Alliance administers this program, in coordination with the NYS Department of Environmental Conservation.

 The overarching goals of the Conservation Partnership Program grants are 1) to dramatically increase the pace of land conservation in New York State and 2) to guide land trusts towards implementation of the Land Trust Standards and Practices, the accepted ethical, legal, and operational standards for land trust excellence.